 I love smoothies.

-Here are a few reasons why you should embrace your inner smoothie:
+Here are a few reasons why you should master the art of making a smoothie:

 - You can make a smoothie in five minutes.